USEPA/EPA_OMEGA_Model/doc/source/archalgo.rst

 This type of policy requires all, or a portion, of producer’s vehicles to have particular technologies.
 OMEGA treats these policy requirements as constraints on the producer’s design options.
 This type of policy alternative input can be defined either separately, or together with a fleet averaging emissions standard; for example, a minimum Zero Emission Vehicle (ZEV) share requirement could be combined with an emissions standard where the certification emissions associated with ZEVs are counted towards the producer’s achieved compliance value.

-.. admonition:: Demo Example: Required sales share
+.. admonition:: Demo example: Required sales share

     [add example details]